-Just like❤️ on Facebook, you could only like❤️ different posts.
+Just like on Facebook, you could only like different posts.
 It was in 2019 that LinkedIn added other reactions to its platform.
-These reactions can be very helpful for the users to improve📈 their interactions.
-I mean, isn’t it faster and easier just to click🖱️ on “Love” than to have to write a long sentence?
+These reactions can be beneficial for the users to improve their interactions.
+I mean, isn’t it easier to click on “Love” than to write a long sentence?

 Don’t you think this is a more intimate way of interaction?
-In this article📝, we are going to talk🗣️ about how do you love❤️ a post on LinkedIn?
+In this article, we will talk about how you love a post on LinkedIn.
 What are the other reactions on LinkedIn?

 What do they mean?
-Why is it important🖋️ to use⚒️ them? etc.
+Why is it essential to use them?
+Etc.

 What are new reactions to LinkedIn posts?

-Maybe you have noticed them in the first🥇 days, but if you did not they are right there under the posts and articles📝.
+Maybe you noticed them in the first days, but if you did not, they are right under the posts and articles.
 “Like” used to be the only reaction you could give a post.
-It meant “good job!” or something like❤️ that.
+It meant “good job!” or something like that.

-The like❤️ button still works as like❤️, just like❤️ in the old days, but now when you hold on to this button for less than a second🥈, you can see👀 a set of reactions which you can choose from.
+The like button still works as like, just like in the old days, but now when you hold on to this button for less than a second, you can see a set of reactions from which you can choose.

-You can also celebrate people’s accomplishments by the celebrate feature, and show your support or tell🗣️ them that you think something is funny.
+You can also celebrate people’s accomplishments by the prominent feature and show your support or tell them that you think something is funny.

-Unfortunately, users still can only like❤️ the comments on a post, but if you are the post author you still can love❤️ a comment or use other reactions.
+Unfortunately, users can only like the comments on a post, but if you are the post author, you can still love a comment or use other reactions.

 Why should I react or comment on a post?

-Have you ever posted something on LinkedIn and did not get the response you were hoping for?
+Have you ever posted something on LinkedIn without getting the response you were hoping for?

-I mean it’s not like❤️ people🧑🤝🧑 would even notice if you’ve liked a lot of their posts.
-Getting engaged is not a one-sided road.
+I mean, it’s not like people would even notice if you’ve liked many of their posts.
+Getting engaged is not the wrong road.

-When other users see👀 your passion for their posts, they are so likely to react and comment on your posts as well.
+When other users see your passion for their posts, they are likely to react and comment on your posts.

-Some users might ask, is it enough👌, just to react to a post?
-Well, the side dishes always make a good👌 meal better right?
+Some users might ask, is it enough just to react to a post?
+Well, the side dishes always make an excellent meal better, right?

 Is love better than other reactions?

 Not really.
-It doesn’t matter which emoji you use⚒️ to react to a post or an article📝.
-All that matters for the LinkedIn algorithm is that you’ve interacted.
+It doesn’t matter which emoji you use to react to a post or an article.
+All that matters for the LinkedIn algorithm are that you’ve interacted.

 But what about commenting?